ElmoreV/ff_extension_image_data_saver/README.md

 # Image Data Saver (Firefox Extension)

 Saves bandwidth on a metered data connection by blocking images (unless allowed by the user).
 Incidentally, this might make page loading faster.

 # Features

 - Toggle image-blocking on and off by pressing the extension button in the toolbar
 - After toggling the image-blocking, the change takes effect after reloading the page.
-- When image blocking is enabled: all images are replaced by a placeholder
+- When image blocking is enabled: all images are not loaded, and are instead replaced by a placeholder
-- When you click on a placeholder: it will try to load the image
+- When you click on a placeholder: it will try to request this image on-demand.
+Only the image that is clicked will be loaded.
+- Note: when the image is cached by Firefox, the image will be loaded anyway, but no internet bandwidth will be used.

 # Installation